flux-iac/tofu-controller/docs/use-tofu-controller/provision-resources-and-auto-approve.md

 The `spec` field contains the specification for the `Terraform` object.
 The `path` field specifies the path to the Terraform configuration files, in this case a directory named "helloworld".
-The `interval` field specifies the frequency at which TF-Controller should run the Terraform configuration, in this case every 10 minutes.
+The `interval` field specifies the frequency at which tofu-controller should run the Terraform configuration, in this case every 10 minutes.
 The `approvePlan` field specifies whether or not to automatically approve the changes proposed by a Terraform plan.
 In this case, it is set to `auto`, meaning that changes will be automatically approved.